-- If you're using Joomla 2.5, you'll need to add a new Guest group that has Public as its parent.
+- If you're using older versions of Joomla, you'll need to add a new "Guest" group that has "Public" as its parent.
 In Joomla 3, just verify that it's already there.

-- In Joomla 2.5, you'll need to add a corresponding access level called Guest.
+- In Joomla 2.5, you needed add a corresponding access level called "Guest".
 In Joomla 3, just verify that it's already there.

-- From the Users Screen, click on the Parameters icon.
+- From the Users screen, click on the "Options" icon.

 - Go to Content > Article Manager > Add New Article.